eringerli/RpiNtripBase/README.md

 Dies ist eine einfach zu konfigurierende RTK-Basisstation für Linux.
 Verschiedene GPS-Empfänger können angeschlossen werden, normalerweise über USB, direkt an der seriellen Schnittstellen geht aber auch.

+# Attention
+**Please don't fork the repository, if you're not planning to do any changes to the source to send back as Pull Request.
+There is a button with a star on the page header, besides that is the button to watch for updates.
+Both help you keep track of the repositories you like.**

+Forking makes it extremely hard to keep track of the improvements upstream, where a simple clone is updated in seconds.
+There's no sense in running an out of date version.

+# Achtung
+**Bitte forkt das Repository nicht, wenn ihr nicht vorhabt, Änderungen daran zu machen, welche ihr mir als Pull Request wieder zurückschickt.
+Ein Fork aktuell zu halten, ist kompliziert und zeitraubend.
+Es gibt extra zwei Köpfe in der Kopfzeile, wo man das Repository merken und beobachten kann.**

 # Features
 * NTRIP Caster auf Port 2101
 * Proxy für die serielle Schnittstelle auf dem Port 2102; die Basis kann auch nach der